 The survey respondents who did not seek shelter reported they did receive the warning and believed it.
-Some reasons for not seeking shelter included the following: thought severe thunderstorms are not serious: there are too many warnings; they didn't receive the warning because they were at work or on the road; and some said they were already in the safety of their home and shelter was not necessary.
-Local media and social media had the biggest influence on their decisions during the warning.
-Only 36% received their information directly from the NWS or the NOAA weather radio.
-Approximately 72% of the respondents were satisfied to very satisfied with overall information and services provided by the NWS during the event (survey question #15.7).
-Based on survey question #19 (Figure 14), 81% of the respondents were likely to take protection from a Severe Thunderstorm Warning, while 41% of the respondents, were likely to take protective action for a severe thunderstorm watch.
+Some reasons for not seeking shelter included the following: thought severe thunderstorms are not serious; there are too many warnings; they didn't receive the warning because they were at work or on the road; and some said they were already in the safety of their home and shelter was not necessary.
+Only 36% received their information directly from the NWS or the NOAA weather Approximately 72% of the respondents were radio. satisfied to very satisfied with overall information and services provided by the NWS during the event (survey question #15.7).
+Based on survey question #19 (Figure 14), 81% of the respondents were likely to take protection action from a Severe Thunderstorm Warning.
+41% of the respondents were likely to take protective action for a severe thunderstorm watch, (hinting at a possible misunderstanding of the NWS definition of a 'watch.")